 7. Real face

 If you can’t find the face behind design company or, even worse, on freelancer’s website, then do more research on him before hiring.
-Good designer will have About Page, picture and profiles on Social Networks shared.
+A professional book cover designer will have an About Page, picture and profiles on Social Networks shared.
 Anonymous website is not good thing.
 And some justify not having pictures with saying they are private person, but we all are, adding a picture on your professional profile doesn’t mean you are gonna go public and famous.
 It’s just a professional thing to do.

 8. Upfront on Fees and Terms

-Making a great cover is collaboration between Author’s vision and designer’s talent/insight.
-The more Author knows what he wants, the easier it is for designer to come up with matching cover idea.
-Again, it’s a dance, so both sides have to contribute while one side has to lead.
+Making a great cover is a collaboration between Author’s vision and designer’s talent/insight.
+The more Author knows what he wants, the easier it is for a designer to come up with matching cover idea.
+Again, it’s a dance, so both sides have to contribute while one side has to lead and guide.

 There are different amounts of revisions you can expect to have for different price points.
 Unlimited revisions usually mean that there is no clear direction of where the cover design is going or perfectionism has taken over.
 Few revisions should always be available for tweaks and changes.
 Either extreme is not good and finding the happy middle is the goal here.

-Refunds should always be available, most of the time 100% (with the design concept staying with designer and not being used as the official cover design).
+Personally, I think Refunds should always be available, most of the time 100% of the amount (with the design concept staying with designer and not being used as the official cover design).
 Sometimes if the decision to stop working with designer comes at the end of process and with lots of results achieved than designer should get compensated for his hard work.
 This depends on both people working.
 Other designers do have ‘kill fees’ and that means deposit stays with the designer if the project gets canceled by the author.
 This is something to look into and make sure you understand before the work starts.

 These are 12 things that you can expect from good book cover designer.
-No one is perfect but if most of these are missing than don’t be afraid to hire different designer.
-There are lots of talented designers, even more average ones with super low prices, so choosing is not easy.
+No one is perfect but if most of these are missing then don’t be afraid to hire a different designer.
+There are lots of talented designers, and even more average ones with super low prices, so choosing is not easy.
 But you can find the right person for sure because there are lots of designers and book cover design prices.
 I do hope hope these explained a lot about the process.
 If you enjoyed this article, you should check this out too: